The Focal Quantal Response Equilibrium

 \subsection{Identifying Focal Strategies}

 Before we proceed to applications of the Focal QRE, we will briefly discuss how to identify focal strategies from observed choice frequencies.
-Our result shows that we may identify focal strategies from equilibrium choice frequencies from a focal logit equilibrium.
+Our result shows that, under focal logit equilibrium, we may identify focal strategies from equilibrium choice frequencies.
 Roughly speaking, if $s_i$ is chosen more frequently than $s'_i$ after taking account of their utilities, then $s_i$ is focal and $s'_i$ is nonfocal.

 \begin{prps} Suppose $\sigma^*$ is a Focal Logit Equilibrium of $\Gamma$.
 Consider players $i, j\in N$ and strategies $s_i, s'_i\in S_i$ and $s_j, s'_j\in S_j$.